dotnet/corefx/README.md

 * **System.Diagnostics.Process**.
 Provides access to local and remote processes, and enables the starting and stopping of local system processes.

-* **System.Globalization.Extensions**.
-Provides classes for performing unicode string normalization, culture-specific string comparisons and support the use of non-ASCII characters for Internet domain names.

 * **System.IO.FileSystem**.
 Provides access to the file system, including support for enumerating and manipulating file system objects and for reading and writing files via streams.